 Similarly to the other structures, it has largely toured the Mediterranean and Caribbean in both anti-piracy and relief efforts.

-In 2015, a brand-new NV was commissioned for Lyme Bay—the fourth and final ship—following the same specifications of the previous buildings: 15m span x 18m long.
+In 2015, a brand-new NV was commissioned for RFA Lyme Bay—the fourth and final ship—following the same specifications of the previous buildings: 15m span x 18m long.
 This structure saw several years of service, beginning with counter-piracy operations off Somalia; hurricane watch in the Caribbean; disaster relief in Dominica following Tropical Storm Eric; and the search and recovery of EgyptAir Flight 804, which crashed over the Mediterranean Sea.

 In 2018, Lyme Bay returned to Falmouth for an extensive refit, and the opportunity was taken to dismantle, refurbish, modify, and reinstall the Rubb NV.